Xilinx/graphanalytics/docs/src/install.rst

    tar xzf xilinx-tigergraph-install-1.0.tar.gz
    cd xilinx-tigergraph-install && ./install.sh

-* Flash the card and cold-reboot
+* Flash the Alveo U50 card if it is not already running with the shell xilinx_u50_gen3x16_xdma_201920_3.
+Cold reboot the machine after flashing is done

 * Install Recommendation Engine plugin for TigerGraph

 .. code-block:: bash